Mean field conditions for coalescing random walks: Nearly exponential hitting times

-It turns out that the upper bound in the above Lemma can be nearly reversed if we start from some distribution that is ``far" from $A$. \begin{lemma}[Proven in \secref{rareeventlower_proof}] With the assumptions of \thmref{rareeventsI}, if $2\eps+r_\lambda<1/2$: \end{lemma} Notice that the combination of these two lemmas already implies the first statement in the proof, as it shows that:
+It turns out that the upper bound in the above lemma can be nearly reversed if we start from some distribution that is ``far'' from $A$. \begin{lemma}[(Proven in \secref{rareeventlower_proof})] With the assumptions of \thmref{rareeventsI}, if $2\eps+r_\lambda<1/2$,